bpamos/welltrajconvert/documentation/source/index.rst

 * Calculate horizontal section based on default or user input angle.

-* Deserialize data into format that can be used in a variety of applications.
+* Deserialize data into a format that can be used in a variety of applications.

 * Ability to take in a variety of data sources and formats and compute meta data.